crusty0gphr/event-flux/README.md

 A Go-based application that interacts with both **Cassandra** and **ScyllaDB** to manage event data, specifically related to `fraudnetic_events`.
 This system allows for querying, filtering, and retrieving event data, using **Fiber** for handling HTTP requests and **gRPC** for RPC-based communication.
 Event Flux supports both databases and makes it easy to switch between them.

-**DISCLAMER: I skipped unit testing for faster development process**
+**DISCLAMER 1: I skipped unit testing for faster development process.**

 ## Requirements
 - **Go** (version 1.22 or later)